vatpac-technology/sops/docs/terminal/amberleyoakey.md

 **OK ADC** owns the Class C airspace within 5 DME of the OK VOR from `SFC` to `A025`.

 ## YAMB Aerodrome
 ### Coded Clearances (Fast Jets)
-Visual departures and arrivals are commonly requested by high performance military jets and often processed in the form of a coded clearance (e.g. BYRON1 departure), which can be found in the AD2 Sups Page for YAMB.
-These coded clearances provide a corridor with altitude constraints to and from the Military Training Areas east of Brisbane, avoiding civilian traffic inbound to Brisbane.
+Visual departures and arrivals are commonly requested by high performance military jets and often processed in the form of a coded clearance (e.g. BYRON1 departure), which can be found in the [FIHA AD2 Supps](https://ais-af.airforce.gov.au/australian-aip){target=new} for YAMB.
+These coded clearances provide a corridor with altitude constraints to and from the Military Training Areas east of YBBN, avoiding civilian traffic inbound to YBBN.

 #### Departures
 Aircraft will depart the circuit visually and track overhead YAMB to begin tracking for their initial waypoint.
-Aircraft cleared the Byron 1 must turn to the west on departure, and may set course for their inital waypoint within 10 TACAN Amberley, remaining within the laterial limits of the Amberley CTR in order to meet the inital constraint at COWIE.
+Aircraft cleared the BYRON1 must turn to the west on departure, and may set course for their inital waypoint within 10 TACAN AMB, remaining within the lateral limits of the AMB CTR in order to meet the inital constraint at COWIE.
 The following altitude constraints and tracking points are implied by the coded clearance.

 | Departure | Initial Constraint | Route |
 | --------- | ----------| --------- |